 The transfer should match your regular payment and receipt profile plus a small additional safety margin.
 The sum will be automatically debited from your nominated account and the converted currency will be deposited directly into your nominated receiving account.

-- You gain from the phenomena of pound cost averaging.
+Secondly, you gain from the phenomena of pound cost averaging.
 This will have the effect of smoothing the fluctuations of the cross currency foreign exchange rates.